fabiospampinato/vscode-todo-plus/README.md

   "todo.statistics.statusbar.priority": -1, // The priority of this item.
 Higher value means the item should be shown more to the left
   "todo.statistics.statusbar.text": "$(check) [finished]/[all] ([percentage]%)", // Template used for rendering the text "todo.statistics.statusbar.tooltip": "[pending] Pending - [done] Done - [cancelled] Cancelled", // Template used for rendering the tooltip
-  "todo.embedded.regex": "(?:<!-- *)?(?:#|//|/\\*+|<!--|--) *(TODO|FIXME|FIX|BUG|UGLY|HACK|NOTE|IDEA|REVIEW|DEBUG|OPTIMIZE):?(?!\\w)((?: +[^\n@]+?)(?= *(?:[^:]//|/\\*+|<!--|@|--))|(?: +[^@\n]+)?)", // Regex used for finding embedded todos, requires double escaping
+  "todo.embedded.provider": "ag", // The tool to use for searching for embedded todos "todo.embedded.regex": "(?:<!-- *)?(?:#|//|/\\*+|<!--|--) *(TODO|FIXME|FIX|BUG|UGLY|HACK|NOTE|IDEA|REVIEW|DEBUG|OPTIMIZE):?(?!\\w)((?: +[^\n@]+?)(?= *(?:[^:]//|/\\*+|<!--|@|--))|(?: +[^@\n]+)?)", // Regex used for finding embedded todos, requires double escaping
   "todo.embedded.include": ["**/*"], // Globs to use for including files
   "todo.embedded.exclude": ["**/.git", ...], // Globs to use for excluding files